dotnet/android/Documentation/guides/BuildProcess.md

 -   **AndroidCodegenTarget** &ndash; A string property which controls the code generation target ABI.
 Possible values include:

     - **XamarinAndroid**: Uses the JNI binding API present in since Mono for Android 1.0.
-Binding assemblies built with with Xamarin.Android 5.0 or later can only run on Xamarin.Android 5.0 or later (API/ABI additions), but the *source* is compatible with prior product versions.
+Binding assemblies built with Xamarin.Android 5.0 or later can only run on Xamarin.Android 5.0 or later (API/ABI additions), but the *source* is compatible with prior product versions.